 Begin by setting up bird feeders to provide food.
 Be sure that you opt for the types of bird feed which are best for your local wildlife!
 Some birds will also happily eat garden pests.

-Adding a birdbath provides necessary water for drinking and bathing.
+Adding a birdbath provides the necessary water for drinking and bathing.
 People in colder climates should opt for a heated birdbath to prevent winter freezes.

 Nesting boxes or bird houses entice these birds to move in and live where there’s ample food and water.
-Ensure these are placed out of range of predators for their safety!
+Ensure these are placed out of the range of predators for their safety!